usnistgov/oscal-tools/docs/content/about/_index.md

 This site offers documentation and demonstration applications supporting and related to OSCAL --

-  - As a springboard or launchpad for understanding
+  - As a launchpad for understanding
-  - As an opportunity to test and demonstrate OSCAL technologies, specifications, and concepts
+  - As a <q>proving ground</q>: an opportunity to test and demonstrate OSCAL technologies, specifications, and concepts

-  - For use (*where appropriate*) <q>in the field</q> to address actual data processing requirements
+In particular it is necessary to consider when if ever it is appropriate to use these technologies to address actual data processing needs <q>in the field</q>.
+Conceived for the purposes of R&amp;D, the applications are not equally mature and may not be maintained consistently (depending on the case), and some may not even be fully usable or conformant (if and as specifications continue to evolve).
+If appearing here, an application should be said (unless stated otherwise) to come *without warranty, as detailed in the disclaimer below*.

-Not all applications will be equally mature, and some may not even be fully usable or conformant (if and as specifications continue to evolve).
-If appearing here, an application should be said (unless stated otherwise) to come *without warranty, as these are R&amp;D applications not always tested fully*.
-That being said, real cupcakes can be baked in a toy oven, and each project here should document its own version(s) and dependencies.
+That being said, real cupcakes can be baked in a toy oven, and in addition to showing capabilities, each project here should document its own version(s) and dependencies, for users to assess.
+Our development model (relying on public repositories for long-term access and maintenance management) encourages users to fork, modify and adapt.

 ## Site Organization